 A Play for Independence: The Forgotten Story of Bangladesh's Football Revolutionaries

-In July 1971, at a dusty little stadium in India, a side representing the unrecognised nation of Bangladesh struck a meaningful blow for independence from Pakistan.
-This is their story.
+In July 1971, a football side representing the unrecognised nation of Bangladesh struck a meaningful blow for its independence.

 On 25 July 1971, at a small stadium in India packed to its brim, a team from what was then East Pakistan played a side representing the Nadia district of West Bengal.
 Just before kick-off, the East Pakistan captain unfurled a green flag with a map of modern day Bangladesh at its centre.
 To the sound of applause and cheering from the 10,000-strong crowd, the flag was paraded around the perimeter of the pitch, then hoisted alongside the national colours of India.